In the previous mission, we created the New Car screen, but it needs to have some styling.

-1. The first thing we will do is remove the large Section1 header at the top of the screen.
-Select the grey area of Section1 (not the individual rows) to edit the properties of the section.
+1. The only thing we will change in the section will be the spacing.
+The top field is really close to the top so we will add a bit of spacing.
+Select the grey header area of Section1 (not the individual rows) to edit the properties of the section.

 2. The properties of Section1 will show up on the right.
-Change the Caption to "secMain" and uncheck Show Header/Title bar to turn off the caption.
+Since we're here, let's change the Caption to "secMain".

 Note: Why change the Caption if we are hiding it?
 It is good practice to name your sections to identify them for when you have multiple sections on the screen.

 3. Now let’s set our padding.
 Padding adds space between the borders of the section, and the controls within.
 Method best practice says a 1x padding is sufficient for this section.
-Still in the properties of secMain, scroll down until you find the Padding for the section.
-Change the left, right, top and bottom padding to 1x.
+In the properties of secMain, scroll down until you find the Padding for the section.
+Change the top and bottom padding to 1x.

 Styling the fields

-5. We will also assume all new cars will be defaulted to Active, so check Initially Set to Checked.
+4. We will also assume all new cars will be defaulted to active, so with the IsActive field still selected, check Initially Set to Checked.

-9. Select the left cell of the first row, and change Column Width to 25 and select the percent sign %.
+9. Select the left cell of the first row.
+Make sure you actually select the cell, and not the field inside of the cell!
+Change its Column Width to 33 and select the percent sign %.